-The NCCI has included the impact of the latest medical fee schedule and the minimum and maximum weekly indemnity benefits in the proposed loss costs.
-The estimated change to the loss costs, a 2.9% increase to medical costs and a 1.4% increase to indemnity costs, appear reasonable, based on the analysis included in the filing.
+The NCCI has included the impact of the latest medical fee schedule benefits in the proposed loss costs.
+The estimated change to the loss costs, a +1.0% increase to medical costs and appear reasonable based on the analysis included in the filing.